 - Compatibility: These L04C are replacement pads for Shimano BR-RS805 and BR-RS505 disc brakes.
 Mud, sand, rain – the L04C delivers in all conditions.

 - It may be noisy, in comparison to resin pads from the series.

 After installing the brake pads, we adjust them so that they were centered.
-This would help to minimize any noise and offer great braking power.
+This would help to minimise any noise and offer great braking power.
 We mostly tested them out on extreme conditions, and there was hardly any brake fade.
-We could comprehend that the focus of the design of these pads was to improve control over the braking performance.
+We could clearly comprehend that the focus of the design of these pads was to improve control over the braking performance.
 In the rain, they exhibited excellent braking too.
-Owing to Ice Technology, the consistency of the brake pads is noticeable.
+Owing to the Ice Technology, the consistency of the brake pads was noticeable.
 So far, we have had no issues except for a few squeals.
 The pads showed that they were able to perform effectively and efficiently right from the beginning.